giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

+---
+revision:
+    "2023-01-03": "(A, mos) First release."
+---
 Weekly log
 =====================

-This is the teachers notes on what might be important to do to get a nice journey through the course.
+This is the teachers notes on what might be important to do to get a nice journey through these parts of the course.

 [[_TOC_]]